Corruption in Tajikistan: Scale of corruption

-Transparency International's Corruption Perceptions Index scores 180 countries according to the perceived corruption of the public sector and then ranks those countries by their score.
-In the 2024 Index, the country whose public sector was perceived to be most honest received a score of 90 (out of 100) and a rank of 1; the country whose public sector was perceived as most corrupt, a score of 8 and a rank of 180.
-The average score was 43.
-Tajikistan received a score of 19 and a rank of 164.
-For comparison with regional scores, the best score among Eastern European and Central Asian countries (Note: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan) was 53, the average score was 35 and the worst score was 17.
+Transparency International's Corruption Perceptions Index scores 182 countries according to the perceived corruption of the public sector and then ranks those countries by their score.
+In the 2025 Index, the country whose public sector was perceived to be most honest received a score of 89 (out of 100) and a rank of 1; the country whose public sector was perceived as most corrupt, a score of 9 and a rank of 181 (in a two-way tie).
+The average score was 42.
+Tajikistan received a score of 19 and a rank of 166.
+For comparison with regional scores, the best score among Eastern European and Central Asian countries (Note: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan) was 50, the average score was 34 and the worst score was 17.

 Tajikistan received a score of 9 out of 100, for control of corruption on the World Bank’s 2009 Worldwide Governance Indicators (WGI).
 This score represented a drop from 18 in 2007.